AdamBoley/Exam-Scores-Analysis/README.md

 This project will be deployed as a Streamlit dashboard.
 There will be 8 pages:

-- Page 1 - A project summary page with an introduction, the project business requirements, and soem basic, surface-level information about the dataset and its variables
+- Page 1 - A project summary page with an introduction, the project business requirements, and some basic, surface-level information about the dataset and its variables

 - Page 2 - The project's hypotheses, absent any validation

-- Page 3 - A distribution analysis of the dataset, to determine whether the data is normally distributed
+- Page 3 - A distribution analysis of the dataset, to determine whether the data is normally distributed.
+This page will contribute to fulfilling Business Requirement 1

-- Page 4 - Data Analysis as guided by the Primary Hypotheses, with plots that show the correlations between each of the categorical feature variables and the numerical target variables
+- Page 4 - Data Analysis as guided by the Primary Hypotheses, with plots that show the correlations between each of the categorical feature variables and the numerical target variables.
+This page will contribute to fulfilling Business Requirement 1

-- Page 5 - Data Analysis as guided by the Secondary Hypotheses, with plots that show the correlations and links between certain pairs of categorical variables
+- Page 5 - Data Analysis as guided by the Secondary Hypotheses, with plots that show the correlations and links between certain pairs of categorical variables.
+This page will contribute to fulfilling Business Requirement 1

-- Page 4 - The validation of the Project's hypotheses, based on any relevant findings identified in the data analysis pages
+- Page 4 - The validation of the Project's hypotheses, based on any relevant findings identified in the data analysis pages.
+This page will finish fulfilling Business Requirement 1

 - Page 5 - Information about the predictive machine learning models that were trained

-- Page 6 - A user interface that allows the user to use the Machine Learning models to make predictions of student scores
+- Page 6 - A user interface that allows the user to use the Machine Learning models to make predictions of student scores.
+This page will fulfil Business Requirement 2

+- Business Requirement 3 calls for a deployed dashboard, so all of the pages of the dashboard will collectively fulfil Business Requirement 3

 ## Mapping Business Requirements to the Data Visualisation and Machine Learning tasks